u1i/NUSFintechDevops/README.md

 In order for make it easy for the general public to access the apps do note that on how the service is triggerconfiguration set it to (_Allow all traffic_) & (_Allow unauthenticated invocations_)

+### IFTTT Github Repository to Slack Notification

+- Authorise the Connection of IFTTT to the Github
+- Specify the Repository name (Antoryu/NUSFintechDevops) for any new repository event
+- Authorise the connection of IFTTT to Slack
+- Specify the Channel (Devops) and the message details